 Since we started this program in 2018, the River Access Program has been free.

 Submit your info via the Join button at the top right or call Kate at 540-609-8267 to get started.
 We will have a brief phone chat with you to discuss the rules and answer questions before materials are mailed out to you.

 Can I share my Authorized User Permits with friends?

 Your cards are linked to your household.
 For example, if a landowner sees your vehicle still on their property after sunset, they could rightly be concerned that something happened to you on your trip and that you might be in trouble.
 They will assume it is you on the river—not your neighbor, coworker or friend from church.
 So, for safety reasons, you should never loan your cards out to anyone outside of your household.
 Instead, advise them to sign up for the program and get their own cards!

 What is Middle River like?
 Are there any dangerous spots?

 However, there is one serious permanent hazard on Middle River.
 New Hope Dam is at Mile Marker 16.2.
-There is a doable portage on the left side of this dam.
-(Portage means you get out of the river and haul your boat over land to below the hazard downstream.)
 It would be very dangerous—potentially even life-threatening— to try to paddle over this hazard, so please don’t try.
 Even seemingly small dams are extremely dangerous due to the type water currents they produce.